DevYukine/Kurasuta/README.md

-# [No Final Name]
+# Kurasuta

 # About

-[No Final Name] is a powerful sharding manager for the discord.js library.
+kurasuta is a powerful sharding manager for the discord.js library.
 It uses Node.js's cluster module to spread shards evenly among all cores.

 # Installation and Usage
-To download [No Final Name], run `npm install [No Final Name]` If you use Yarn, run `yarn add [No Final Name]`
+To download kurasuta, run `npm install kurasuta`
+If you use Yarn, run `yarn add kurasuta`

-To use [No Final Name], you can take a look at [example](https://github.com/Dev-Yukine/Custom-Sharder#example)
+To use kurasuta, you can take a look at [example](https://github.com/Dev-Yukine/Custom-Sharder#example)

 ## ShardingManager
 | Name                     | Description                                                                                                                                             |